BaptisteMoalic/UCL/README.md

-Some projects I've done during my time at UCL (still ongoing, updates to come):
+Some projects I've done during my time at UCL (still ongoing, updates to come).
+The code is present, as well as either pdf reports, slides or documented Jupyter notebooks to explain what has been done:

-My Master's thesis will soon be uploaded.
+- My Master's thesis will soon be uploaded.
 It is still being reviewed.
 Topic: "Super-resolution and modality synthesis for tumour-impaired brain MRI scans from the Africa brain archive".

 - COMP0169 Machine Learning for Visual Computing: coding a neural network from scratch, using linear and non-linear classifiers, building with Pytorch autoencoders and VAE using in particular convolutional layers